-Practice Highlights Clawback Policies • NEOs.
+Compensation Program Highlights Practice Highlights within 12 months following a change of control, as described in this proxy statement under the heading "Compensation of Directors and Executive Officers-Executive compensation- Potential payments upon termination or change in control" below.
+Clawback Policies • NEOs .
 Our board of directors has adopted an omnibus equity and incentive compensation recovery policy, which enables it to seek recoupment of annual or long-term incentive cash or equity compensation granted after April 30, 2015 (including equity awards granted under our 2006 equity incentive plan) from our current or former named executive officers in the event of an accounting restatement due to our material noncompliance with any financial reporting requirement under applicable securities laws (excluding restatements resulting from changes to applicable accounting principles).
-Ownership Guidelines • LTIP Awards.
+Ownership Guidelines • LTIP Awards .
 The equity awards granted to our executive officers under our LTIP are subject to ownership thresholds, which are set at 400% of annual base salary for our chief executive officer and 300% of annual base salary for each of our other executive officers.
-No NEO Tax Gross Ups • No NEO Tax Gross Ups.
+No NEO Tax Gross Ups • No NEO Tax Gross Ups .
 None of our named executive officers has an agreement that provides for any form of tax gross up.
-Limited NEO Perquisites • Limited NEO Perquisites.
+Limited NEO Perquisites • Limited NEO Perquisites .
 Except for modest perquisites, our executive officers receive benefits that are comparable to the benefits provided to our other employees and pay costs and taxes on such perquisites on the same basis as other employees.
-NEO Severance Agreements • NEO Severance Agreements.
+NEO Severance Agreements • NEO Severance Agreements .
 Each of our named executive officers has a severance agreement with us that provides severance and other benefits in connection with a termination by us without cause or by the named executive officer for good reason with added benefits if such termination is within 12 months of a change in control.

-Consideration of the 2019 say-on-pay vote
+Consideration of the 2020 say-on-pay vote

-At the annual meeting of our shareholders held on July 10, 2019, we held a non-binding, advisory shareholder vote on the compensation of our named executive officers as disclosed in the proxy statement filed in connection with that meeting, commonly referred to as a "say-on-pay" vote.
-Our shareholders overwhelmingly approved the compensation of our named executive officers, as over 96% of the shares voted at the annual meeting on the say-on-pay resolution (excluding abstentions and broker non-votes) were voted in favor of it.
+At the annual meeting of our shareholders held on July 8, 2020, we held a non-binding, advisory shareholder vote on the compensation of our named executive officers as disclosed in the proxy statement filed in connection with that meeting, commonly referred to as a "say-on-pay" vote.
+Our shareholders overwhelmingly approved the compensation of our named executive officers, as over 97% of the shares voted at the annual meeting on the say-on-pay resolution (excluding abstentions and broker non-votes) were voted in favor of it.

-As we evaluated our compensation practices and policies for and throughout fiscal 2019, our compensation committee was mindful of the strong support our shareholders expressed for our philosophy of aligning the compensation of our executive officers with our interests and the interests of our shareholders.
+As we evaluated our compensation practices and policies for and throughout fiscal 2020, our compensation committee was mindful of the strong support our shareholders expressed for our philosophy of aligning the compensation of our executive officers with our interests and the interests of our shareholders.
 In addition, senior management seeks to engage in conversations with our shareholders throughout the year to ensure that management and the board understand and consider the issues that are important to them.
-As a result, our compensation committee decided to follow the same general approach to executive officer compensation for fiscal 2019 that it has followed since fiscal 2010, including granting salary, annual incentive-based cash bonuses, and equity awards under our LTIP.
+As a result, our compensation committee decided to follow the same general approach to executive officer compensation for fiscal 2020 that it has followed since fiscal 2010, including granting salary, annual incentive-based cash bonuses, and equity awards under our LTIP.